Are you lactose intolerant?

 Yields: 9 Servings Serving Size: 2 Pieces 8 oz mushrooms, chopped 1 1/2 cups zucchini, chopped 16 oz Tofu 1 tablespoon lemon juice 1 tablespoon dried parsley flakes 1 teaspoon Italian herb seasoning 3/4 cup water 4 cups fat-free marinara sauce 8 oz lasagna noodles, uncooked 4 oz Mozzarella-style soy cheese, grated 1/4 cup Parmesan-style soy cheese Preheat the oven to 350 degree.
 1. Sauté the mushrooms and zucchini [...]

-1 cup soybeans (yields 3/4 cup ground or 6-12 cups soy coffee) Soak the soybeans overnight Preheat the oven to 300 F. Spread the soaked soybeans out on a cookie sheet, one layer deep.
-Bake in the oven until they are dark golden brown, but not burned.
-This takes about four hours.
-Use 1 or 2 scant tablespoon of [...]
+1 cup soybeans (yields 3/4 cup ground or 6-12 cups soy coffee) Preheat the oven to 325 F. Spread the soybeans out on a cookie sheet, one layer deep.
+Bake in the oven until they are dark golden brown, or longer if you want a deeper roast flavor just make sure to keep an eye on them so [...]

 Things You'll Need: Measuring cup Bowl 3 qt. unflavored soy milk Measuring spoons 2 tsp. pure vanilla extract 4 tbsp. sugar 2 tbsp. barley malt Salt Whisk 2 tbsp. unsweetened cocoa Blender 1 cup fresh or frozen strawberries Fine mesh strainer Jars or other storage containers Vanilla Soy Milk 1.
 Pour 1 qt. plain soy milk into a bowl.
 2. Add 2 tsp. pure vanilla extract, 1 tbsp. sugar and [...]